John-Abbott-College/6A6-Notes/notes/Lecture5_Navigation.md

 # MAUI - Navigation

-- One of the very first steps in designing an app is planning how to navigation in and out of the various pages.
+- One of the very first steps in designing an app is planning how to navigate in and out of the various pages.
-- You're first project milestone will be creating a mockup of the app including how the user should navigation across pages.
+- You're first project milestone will be creating a mock-up of the app including how the user should navigate across pages.
-- So far we've used `Navigation.Pushasync()` to push new pages on the stack
+- So far we've used `Navigation.PushAsync()` to push new pages on the stack
-- There exists four  ways of navigating through pages:
+- In .NET MAUI, there exists four  ways of navigating through pages:
   - Tab bar navigation
   - Flyout menu navigation
-  - Stack Navigation (**what we've been using so far**)
+  - Stack Navigation
   - Route Navigation